MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 ## Software support
 Now that the firmware can display characters on the VGA output, this can be used in software.
-A very simple version of printf() is implemented in the file lib/printf.c.
-This version writes only to the character memory, and not the colour memory, so all text will have the default white on black colour for now.
+The C runtime support of the cc65 compiler includes an implementation of the printf() function, which will take care of all the strange formatting supported by this function.
+But the library still needs to be told, how to actually access the character screen.

+Accessing the character screen is done by implementing the function write(), which is a standard system call that takes three parameters: A file descriptor and a buffer pointer and size.
+The function must return the number of characters written.

+In our implementation - in the file lib/write.c - we will ignore the file descriptor.
+I've chosen to implement the function in regular C, but if performance does become a problem, the function can easily be rewritten in assembler.

-The location in character memory is calculated as 80\*y+x, see e.g. line 26, where I've used the constant H\_CHARS defined in include/printf.h.
+The location in character memory is calculated as 80\*y+x, see line 32.
 This calculation corresponds to the equivalent calculation in lines 116-117 of vga/chars.vhd.
+The implementation currently does not support screen scrolling (this will be added in the next episode), so instead it just wraps around to the top of the screen.

-Furthermore, a new file include/memorymap.h has been added.
-This is to avoid having the software hardcode addresses etc. in the source code.
+A new file include/memorymap.h has been added to avoid having the software hardcode addresses etc. in the source code.

-The test program prints out 70 numbered lines of text.
+The test program in src/main.c prints out 70 numbered lines of text.
 In the current implementation, the text will wrap around, and the last lines will appear at the top of the screen.
 This is controlled in lib/printf.c lines 38-43.

+The beauty of using standard library functions like this is that the same test progam can be compiled using a standard C compiler, e.g. gcc, and can be run - as is - on any other system.